Futique

 Futique is the tenth studio album by Scottish alternative rock band Biffy Clyro.
 It was produced by Jonathan Gilmore and was released on 19 September 2025.
 The title is a portmanteau of "future" and "antique", which vocalist and guitarist Simon Neil described as "an exploration of ideas, objects or relationships that exist across time".

-The album debuted at number one on the UK Albums Chart and reached the top 10 in Austria and Germany.
+The album debuted at number one on the Scottish Albums Chart and the UK Albums Chart, whilst it reached the top 10 in Austria and Germany.

 Background

 The band announced the album in June 2025 with a release date of 26 September, which was later moved a week ahead.
 The lead single "A Little Love" premiered on BBC Radio 1 on 11 June, and was followed-up by the singles "Hunting Season" and "True Believer", as well as "Goodbye", which was released on the same day of the album along with an accompanying music video.